phil-lavin/HeatMiser-Wifi-PHP-Interface/readme.md

 Current State
 -------------

 Development started on 2013-01-29.
-Reads raw DCB but does not parse it yet.
+Reads raw DCB and parses it.

+Next to do is to allow writing.

 Intro